Jason5Lee/post-project/backend/fdm.md

       If you are the client side that need to call the API or you are writing the API document you can refer to these code.
-    * `deps` file includes the implementation of the dependent workflows.
+    * `impl.<ext>` file includes the implementation of the workflow or dependent workflows.
 * Under the `common` directory
-    * `models` (or `mod.rs` for Rust) file includes the shared domain models.
+    * `models.<ext>` (or `mod.rs` in Rust, `index.ts` in TypeScript) file includes the shared domain models.
-      * It uses wrapper types over primitive types to represent business model.
+      * It uses wrapper types (or [branded types](https://www.typescriptlang.org/play?q=370#example/nominal-typing) in TypeScript) over primitive types to represent business model.
 For example, a type `UserName` that wraps over a string.
         * The wrapper types are the boundary of validated values.
 You cannot implicitly use an unvalidated `string` as a `UserName`, for example.
         * Ideally, it should be impossible to construct the wrapper type with an invalid value.
+Unfortunately in some languages this is not possible or not convenient.
-    * `api` file includes the shared information of the API.
+    * `api` directory includes the shared information of the API.
       * It contains the response of the invalid value errors of each domain model.
     * Some other common utilities.